BrewUp/BrewUp/README.md

 # Branches
 - OnePintQuenchesEveryOne -> Why pay for Enterprise license if I can have the Community License?
 => Starting with One Api for all BoundedContext
-=> Blazor App wit all pages within Client project
+=> Blazor App with all pages within Client project